heim-rs/heim/COMPARISON.md

 # Comparing `heim` to other crates

-This page provides an opinionated comparision between `heim` and other Rust crates with the similar functionality.
+This page provides an opinionated comparison between `heim` and other Rust crates with the similar functionality.\
+Primary goals are to understand what pieces are missing in `heim` and to help users choose the crate suitable for their needs.

-If you think that the results here wrong or outdated, feel free to [create an issue](https://github.com/heim-rs/heim/issues/new) or send a message [in the chat](https://gitter.im/heim-rs/heim).
+If you think that the results here are wrong or outdated, feel free to [create an issue](https://github.com/heim-rs/heim/issues/new) or send a message [in the chat](https://gitter.im/heim-rs/heim).